 What does it look like?

 In addition to the data quality management features mentioned above, some organizations invest in technologies that offer centralized data management capabilities as well.
 An example of such a system is Master Data Management (MDM).
-Although an MDM is a complete data management solution embedded with data quality features, not all organizations require the extensive list of features that comes with such a system.
+Although an MDM is a complete data management solution embedded with data quality features, not all organizations require the extensive list of features that it offers.
+You need to understand your business requirements to assess what type of technology is right for you.
+Check out this blog post to learn the core differences between an MDM and DQM solution.

 How it helps?

 There are numerous benefits of utilizing technology for the implementation of processes that need to be consistently repeated to achieve long-lasting results.
-Providing your team with self-service data quality management tools can increase operational efficiency, eliminate duplicate efforts, improve customer experience, and gain reliable business insights.
+Providing your team with self-service data quality management tools can increase operational efficiency, eliminate duplicate efforts, improve customer experience, and offer reliable business insights.

 The definitive buyer’s guide to data quality tools